nosqlbench/nosqlbench/nb-virtdata/nb-virtdata-all/src/main/resources/docs-for-virtdata/bindings/funcref_distributions.md

 @see [Wikipedia: Zipf's Law](https://en.wikipedia.org/wiki/Zipf's_law)

 Uses a constant-time approximate inverse sampler after O(numberOfElements) initialization.
-The first two ranks use exact cumulative weights and the remaining ranks use a continuous power-law approximation. `numberOfElements` must be at least one and `exponent` must be finite and non-negative.
+The first eight ranks use exact cumulative weights and the remaining ranks use a continuous power-law approximation. `numberOfElements` must be at least one and `exponent` must be finite and non-negative.
 The sampler accepts internal uniform input in `[0.0, 1.0]`; an input of exactly `1.0` is converted with `Math.nextDown(1.0)`.